 is a condition that involves inflammation of the blood vessels.
 It is typically diagnosed in young children, but older children and adults can also develop this condition.
 Kawasaki disease begins with a fever that lasts at least 5 days.
 Other classic symptoms may include red eyes, lips, and mouth; rash; swollen and red hands and feet; and swollen lymph nodes.

-Last updated: 2/3/2016
+Last updated: 1/17/2017

 What causes Kawasaki disease?

-The cause of Kawasaki disease isn't known.
+The cause of Kawasaki disease (KD) is unknown.
+However, it is known that cells move into the tissues and buildup there leading to vascular damage, but is is known what causes the cell buildup in the first place.
 The body's response to a virus or infection combined with genetic factors may cause the disease.
 However, no specific virus or infection has been found, and the role of genetics is not well understood.

-Last updated: 2/3/2016
+Last updated: 1/17/2017